xdmushui/partner-center-sdk/develop/purchase-an-add-on-to-a-subscription.md

 ## C\#

 To purchase an add-on, begin by obtaining an interface to the subscription operations by calling the [**IAggregatePartner.Customers.ById**](/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer, and the [**Subscriptions.ById**](/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method to identify the subscription that has the add-on offer.
 Use that [**interface**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscription) to retrieve the subscription details by calling [**Get**](/dotnet/api/microsoft.store.partnercenter.subscriptions.isubscription.get).
-Why do you need the subscription details?
-Because you need the order id of the subscription order.
-That's the order to be updated with the add-on.
+The subscription details contain the order id of the subscription order, which is the order to be updated with the add-on.

 Next, instantiate a new [**Order**](/dotnet/api/microsoft.store.partnercenter.models.orders.order) object and populate it with a single [**LineItem**](/dotnet/api/microsoft.store.partnercenter.models.orders.orderlineitem) instance that contains the information to identify the add-on, as shown in the following code snippet.
 You'll use this new object to update the subscription order with the add-on.
 Finally, call the [**Patch**](/dotnet/api/microsoft.store.partnercenter.orders.iorder.patch) method to update the subscription order, after first identifying the customer with [**IAggregatePartner.Customers.ById**](/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) and the order with [**Orders.ById**](/dotnet/api/microsoft.store.partnercenter.orders.iordercollection.byid).